WebP image format support

 Having a full picturetag+webp support in the core would also be great in my point of view :)

-#5 Updated by Hannes Strangmeier 2 months ago
+#5 Updated by Hannes Strangmeier over 1 year ago

 Some more insights with a fresh test: